Acksop/acksop.github.io/about.md

 ### More Information

-I'm a man who love coffee, thé and lot of things.
+I'm a man who love tea, coffee and lot of things.

 #### Contact me on linkedIn